gleannyc/documentation/docs/product-roadmap/product-roadmap.md

 ## In Progress

+In the next six weeks:

-- Demo projects
+- Demo projects and templates
 - Metric Filters
-- Restore and Delete
+- Delete and Restore
 - Slack integration
-- Upload a dataset
+- Upload a dataset / DuckDB
 - Web editor for DataOps

 ## Up Next

-We're thinking about building these next:
+In the next few months:

 - Collections in DataOps
 - Custom filters